 Bear welcome in your eye, your hand, your tongue: look like the innocent flower, but be the serpent under’t.

-What did Galadriel see when she looked into the heart of Boromir?
+What did Boromir see that Galadriel saw when she looked into his heart?
+A wish that Boromir had not even spoken silently to himself?
 And did she seal his fate any less than did the three witches when they hailed Macbeth as one who would be king?

 Galadriel simply looked, and showed what she saw to the one in whose heart and mind she looked; no language was used and Boromir had still to speak to himself the name of that now pictured in his mind: the One Ring.